top of page

 To sum up: the GROW coaching model has stood the test of time best and has been the undisputed king for many years.
 We can talk about subsequent techniques, and sets of stronger or weaker questions (which, in turn, can be discussed endlessly), but the very structure of the coaching process conducted using the GROW method remains as certain as the existence of the four corners of the world.

-However, undoubtedly in each of the theories described, the Coach asks questions, helping the client realize his or her maximum potential and make the greatest possible progress on the path to personal development.
-During each coaching session, the Coach follows the Client intending to achieve a well-defined goal through an established action plan.
+However, undoubtedly in each of the theories described, the Coach asks questions, helping the client realize his or her maximum potential, bridge the gap, and make the greatest possible progress on the path to personal development.
+During each coaching session, the Coach and Coachee work together to achieve a well-defined goal through an established action plan.

 Implementing the Coaching Leadership Style in organizations gives managers a powerful tool for professional development.
 Guiding employees toward valuable growth teaches them new skills and knowledge that can make them more effective within their positions – a prospect that improves the company overall.
 Such an approach increases engagement.
 Employees feel valued and motivated to excel.
 It also helps manage stress and build resilience, fosters open communication, promotes trust and teamwork, and enables employees to confidentially discuss their weaknesses helping to boost their job satisfaction.